-Subsequent Events

-The Association has evaluated the effects of events that have occurred subsequent to June 30, 2021 and through October 19, 2021, which is the date its financial statements were available to be issued.
-During this period, there have been no material subsequent events that would require recognition in the Association's financial statements or disclosure in the notes to the financial statements.
+Subsequent events: The Association has evaluated the effects of events that have occurred subsequent to June 30, 2022 and through October 24, 2022, which is the date its financial statements were available to be issued.

-(2) Investments
+Note 2.
+Investments

 The Association, as prescribed by the Code of Iowa, is governed by the "prudent person rule."
 This rule requires that an investment be made with care, skill, prudence, and diligence, under the circumstances then prevailing, that a prudent person acting in a like capacity and familiar with such matters would use in the conduct of an entity of a like character with like aims.
 Within the "prudent person" framework, the Board of Trustees has adopted investment guidelines for the Association's investment program.

 The Association is authorized by statute to invest public funds in obligations of the U.S. government, its agencies, and instrumentalities; certificates of deposit or other evidences of deposit at federally insured depository institutions approved by the Board of Trustees and the Treasurer of the State of Iowa; prime eligible bankers' acceptances; certain high-rated commercial paper; perfected repurchase agreements; certain registered and open-end management investment companies; and certain joint investment trusts.

 The investment policy prohibits investments in reverse repurchase agreements, futures and option contracts, and common or preferred stock.

 Certificates of deposit have been classified as investments in the financial statements as their original maturity was greater than three months.
 All of the Association's certificates of deposit are covered by the Iowa Sinking Fund.
-As of June 30, 2021 and 2020, the Association's portfolio of investments included the following: